 The Thai massage treatment is dynamic.
 It treats the entire body structure from the toes and feet to the top of the head.
 The client's body is systematically moved around the table and therapeutically manipulated to work deeper into the structures and joints of the body.

 Performed properly, there is nothing superficial about Thai massage.
 Because no oil or lotion is typically applied, there is never a moment wasted in superficially appling some agent across the surface of the skin.
 Every stretch, every palm, foot, or thumb press is intentional and specific, with immediate results.

 The techniques employed in Thai massage have been tested true in Thailand though approximately 2500 years of practice and direct experience.
 The Thai people have refined this healing art into a comprehensive system for treating the entire body, not only on the physical level, but also on the energetic level.
 Thai people believe that good health and freedom from pain result from the unhindered flow of vital energies throughout the body.

 I had been practicing Thai massage for a number of years, but when I studied Traditional Thai massage in the heart of Chiang Mai, Thailand for thirty days in the summer of 2008, my treatment dramatically improved!
 I spent two days of training at the Loi Kroh Thai massage school.
 I spent seven days training with Homprang Chaleekanha and one of her assistants at their amazing center, Baan Hom Samunphrai.
 And I received fourteen days of advanced training with Pichest Boonthumme.
 You can read about some of my experiences on my Thai Blog.

-More recently, I attended a Traditional Thai massage, five day workshop with Richard Gold at the Esalen Institute, August 9-14, 2009.
+I also attended a Traditional Thai massage, five day workshop with Richard Gold at the Esalen Institute, in August of 2009.